I tried M&S’s £25 Valentine’s Day meal deal – here’s my full review

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-The M&S Valentine’s Day meal deal is already available to shop online - here’s my full review
+The M&S Valentine’s Day meal deal is available now – here’s my full review

 Enjoy a starter, main, side, dessert and a bottle of wine for just £12.50 per head